Fast Whole-Body Strain Regulation in Continuum Robots: Notations and Preliminaries

 \subsection{Discrete Cosserat-Constitutive PDEs}

-The PCS model assumes that $(\strain_i, \twist_i)$ $i=1,\ldots,N$ structural sections are constant.
-Spatially spliced along sectional boundaries as revealed in \autoref{fig:spt_scheme}, the overall strain position and velocity of the entire soft material is a piecewise sum of the sectional strain field parameters.
+The PCS model assumes that $(\strain_i, \twist_i)$ $i=1,\ldots,N$ robot sections are constant.
+Spatially spliced along sectional boundaries, the overall strain position and velocity of the entire soft robot is a piecewise sum of the sectional strain field parameters.
+Using d'Alembert's principle, the generalized dynamics for PCS model~\autoref{fig:pcs_kine} under external and actuation loads admits the form~\cite{RendaTRO18}